Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Introduction

 \section{Introduction}

 The \emph{Kontsevich integral} is a universal finite type invariant for links \cite{Kontsevich, BN_v}, which unifies all quantum invariants of links.
+The Kontsevich integral takes values in the space of \emph{Jacobi diagrams}, which are uni-trivalent graphs encoding the algebraic structures of Lie algebras and their representations.

-Since any links are obtained from \emph{string links} or \emph{bottom tangles} via closure, it is natural to consider the Kontsevich integral for string links \cite{HL,BN_sl} and bottom tangles \cite{Habiro_b}.
-The target space of the Kontsevich integral for string links and bottom tangles consists of \emph{Jacobi diagrams} on oriented arcs, which graphically encodes the algebraic structures of Lie algebras and their representations.
+\emph{String links} and \emph{bottom tangles} are special kinds of tangles in a cube consisting of finitely many arc components.
+Since any links can be obtained by closing string links or bottom tangles, it is natural to consider the Kontsevich integral for string links \cite{HL,BN_sl} and bottom tangles \cite{Habiro_b}.

+The Kontsevich integral for $n$-component bottom tangles takes values in a vector space $A(n)$ of Jacobi diagrams on $n$ oriented arcs over a field $\K$ of characteristic $0$.
+The degree $d$ part of $A(n)$, denoted by $A_d(n)$, has a filtration whose associated graded vector space is isomorphic to a $\K$-vector space $B_d(n)$ of \emph{open Jacobi diagrams} of degree $d$ colored by an element of an $n$-dimensional $\K$-vector space.

+Bar-Natan \cite{BN} studied an action of the symmetric group on the space of open Jacobi diagrams colored by distinct integers and computed irreducible decompositions for small degrees.

-Habiro and Massuyeau \cite{HM_k} extended the Kontsevich integral to construct a functor $Z:\catB\rightarrow \hat{\A}$ from the category $\catB$ of bottom tangles in handlebodies to the degree completion $\hat{\A}$ of the category $\A$ of Jacobi diagrams in handlebodies.
-For each object $n\in\N$ of $\catB$, the automorphism group $\Aut_{\catB}(n)$ of $n$ is isomorphic to the \emph{handlebody group}
+Habiro and Massuyeau \cite{HM_k} extended the Kontsevich integral to construct a functor from the category of bottom tangles in handlebodies to the category of Jacobi diagrams in handlebodies.
+By using the restriction of this functor to the degree $0$ part, we construct a functor $A_d$ from the opposite category of the category of finitely generated free groups to the category of filtered vector spaces.
+By restricting the functor $A_d$ to the automorphism group $\Aut(F_n)$ of the free group $F_n$ of rank $n$, we obtain an action of $\Aut(F_n)$ on the space $A_d(n)$.